hasura/graphql-engine/server/CONTRIBUTING.md

 - [gsutil](https://cloud.google.com/storage/docs/gsutil)
 - libpq-dev
 - libkrb5-dev
+- openssl and libssl-dev
 - python >= 3.5 with pip3 and virtualenv

-The last three prerequisites can be installed on Debian or Ubuntu with:
+The last few prerequisites can be installed on Debian or Ubuntu with:

-    $ sudo apt install libpq-dev libkrb5-dev python3 python3-pip python3-venv
+    $ sudo apt install libpq-dev libkrb5-dev python3 python3-pip python3-venv openssl libssl-dev

 Additionally, you will need a way to run a Postgres database server.
 The `dev.sh` script (described below) can set up a Postgres instance for you via [Docker](https://www.docker.com), but if you want to run it yourself, you’ll need: